Greek Cucumber Salad

 Scroll to the bottom for full printable recipe, ingredient list and video.

-• Dressing: Mix together extra virgin olive oil, oregano, lemon juice, salt and pepper.
+2. Make the dressing: Whisk together extra virgin olive oil, oregano, lemon juice, salt, and pepper.

-• Assemble: Add cucumber, tomatoes, olives, feta and onion to a large bowl.
-Pour dressing over salad.
+3. Assemble the salad: Add cucumber, tomatoes, olives, feta cheese, and red onion to a large bowl.
+Pour the dressing over the salad and toss to combine.

 Bowl with cucumber, tomatoes, olives, onions and cheese

 This is your preference.
-Personally I enjoy the cucumber skin but feel free to peel if that is what your prefer.
+I personally like the cucumber skin on English cucumbers but feel free to peel off the skin.

 Should I remove the cucumber seeds?

-If you would like to make ahead of time, I would recommend cutting your vegetables and storing them in one container and store the dressing in a separate container.
-Pour the dressing over salad when ready to serve.
+Yes, I recommend cutting the vegetables and storing them in one container and store the dressing in a separate container.
+Pour the dressing over the salad when ready to serve.

 cucumbers, tomatoes, onion, olives and cheese in bowl

-Here are a few of my favorite main dishes that pair well with this salad.
+Here are a few of my favorite main dishes that pair well with this cucumber salad.

 • Corn salad – Fresh corn and tomato salad.

-• Pea salad – Tender crispy peas with bacon and cheese.
+• Pea salad – Tender crisp peas with bacon and cheese.

-• Grinder salad – Made with a creamy Italian dressing, chopped deli meat and cheese.
+• Grinder salad – Creamy Italian dressing tossed with deli meat and cheese.

 Cucumber tomato salad in a bowl with a fork